Scrobbler 2.0 doesn't scrobble all the tracks of an audio stream

 When you mention "streams", I suppose you're referring to typical Internet audio streams.
 Can you provide an URL for such a stream where you see this problem occurring?

 I haven't really studied this issue as I'm not an usual stream-listener myself, but I can try to fix this when I have the time and if there's people interested.

-#2 Updated by John Lindgren about 6 years ago
+#2 Updated by John Lindgren over 6 years ago

 http://community.loudcity.com/stations/adagio-fm/files/show/MP3-hi.pls is one example of a stream with changing titles.
 (It may be problematic for scrobbling since it combines composer, performer, album, and title all in one string.
 Probably we should handle splitting the string in the MP3 plugin to close #205 as well.)

-#4 Updated by Michael Jacobs about 6 years ago
+#4 Updated by Michael Jacobs over 6 years ago

 I agree with John, that the correct splitting of title and artist from the transmitted Stream is another problem.